Saruhashi Bridge: Origin and medieval bridge

-It is unclear when a bridge was first constructed at the site of Sarubashi.
+It is unclear when a bridge was first constructed at the site of Saruhashi.
 Its name, "monkey bridge", is associated with a local legend in which monkeys bridged the chasm with their bodies so that a couple could cross during the Nara period, c.
 610. A later story tells that the original rickety plank structure was so precarious that "only an agile monkey could cross it".

 According to the Kamakura Ōzōshi (鎌倉大草紙), a military record of the Kanto region during the Muromachi period, the war between Ashikaga Mochiuji and Takeda Nobunaga was held at "Saruhashi" in the early 15th century.
 In 1487, a Buddhist visited the area and wrote a journal that recorded the description of Saruhashi, along with Japanese songs and Chinese poems.

-The Kamakura Ōzōshi records that Sarhashi was relocated by Nobuyoshi Oyamada in March 1520, to provide strategic control over the area.
+The Kamakura Ōzōshi records that Saruhashi was relocated by Nobuyoshi Oyamada in March 1520, to provide strategic control over the area.
 The bridge was important to Oyamada's feudal alliance, and was guarded by a strong garrison from 1524, with battles occurring in 1530.
 The Kamakura Ōzōshi notes that Saruhashi was destroyed by fire in 1533 and rebuilt in 1540.